Medicare Advantage Insurance Denial

 Why are Medicare Advantage Programs Growing Vs. Original Medicare?

-From 2006 to 2022, Medicare Advantage enrollees increased by 22.2 million while original Medicare declined by 1 million enrollees.
-In 2022, 49.9% of eligible Medicare enrollees had MA plans.
-In January 2023, MA overtook traditional Medicare with 50.4% of all eligible beneficiaries.
-And this percent is projected to grow to 61% by 2032.
+From 2007 to 2023, Medicare Advantage enrollees increased from 19% to 51% of eligible Medicare enrollees.
+Enrollment in MA plans was 30.8 million in 2023.
+In 2023, MA overtook traditional Medicare with 51% of all eligible beneficiaries.
+And this percent is projected to grow to 62% by 2033.

 Some people prefer MA plans because they work just like the health insurance plans they had prior to turning 65.
 They offer integrated and coordinated care.
 And they enable you to get coverage for many different healthcare services in the same plan.
 Other individuals prefer MA plans because they have an out-of-pocket limit.
 As mentioned above, original Medicare only provides this limit if a person also purchases Medigap.
 Depending on the type of MA plan you select, many of these plans also have smaller monthly premiums.
 In fact, a 2022 Better Medicine Alliance study found that MA enrollees pay almost $2,000 less in out-of-pocket expenses and premiums than original Medicare participants.

 MA plan downsides include less flexibility in your healthcare providers.
 You need prior authorization for some medical services and medications.
+In fact, as of August 2023, 99% of MA enrollees are in plans that require prior authorization for expensive services such as Part B drugs (99%), skilled nursing home stays (99%), and inpatient hospital stays (98% for acute and 93% for psychiatric).
 Also, you might pay more with out-of-pocket costs than people who have both original Medicare and Medigap.

 Criticism of Medicare Advantage Plans and Why There Is Medicare Advantage Health Insurance Denial

 Lawsuits against MA insurers for excess billing are common.
 A few whistleblowers alleged this against UnitedHealthcare in 2017.
 The DOJ alleged something similar and filed a lawsuit against Cigna in 2020.
-As of September 2022, the DOJ 2020 lawsuit against Anthem alleging potentially tens of millions of dollars in fraudulent claims is set to go to trial.
+(Cigna agreed to pay $172 million in September 2023 to settle a similar 2022 DOJ lawsuit.)
+As of September 2022, the DOJ 2020 lawsuit against Anthem alleging potentially tens of millions of dollars in fraudulent claims was set to go to trial.
 In fact, of the 10 largest MA health insurers, 5 have been accused of fraud by whistleblowers, 5 have been accused of fraud by the government, 8 have been accused of overbilling by the Inspector General, and 3 overbilled and have been accused by both whistleblowers and the government.
 The government watchdog Medicare Payment Advisory Commission (MedPac) estimates MA plan excess billing in 2023 at $27 billion, while a USC study thinks overpayments to MA could exceed $75 billion in 2023.

 In March 2022, the Medicare advisory commission presented Congress and HHS with recommendations to help repair the “deeply flawed” MA payment rules.
 The suggestions include creating more suitable benchmarks to define plan payments, changing the quality bonus program, and fixing the excess coding issue that drives incentives for additional diagnoses and thus risk adjustment payments.